massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 ### Assign a role to your Microsoft Entra user name

-To allow your app to send and receive messages, assign your Microsoft Entra user to the **Azure Service Bus Data Owner** role at the Service Bus namespace level.
-This gives your user account permission to manage and access queues and topics using Azure RBAC.
+To allow your app to create resources and items, assign your Microsoft Entra user to the **Storage Blob Data Owner** role.
 Perform the following steps in the cloud shell.

+>**Tip:** Resize the cloud shell to display more information, and code, by dragging the top border.
+You can also use the minimize and maximize buttons to switch between the cloud shell and the main portal interface.

 1. Run the following command to retrieve the **userPrincipalName** from your account.
 This represents who the role will be assigned to.